nathanko711/umlbathroomfinder/README.md

 * Enable students at UML to find the nearest bathrooms easily

-* Utilize Google maps API to easily locate the building the User is in.
+* Utilize Google maps API to easily locate the building the User is in

 * Make creating / deleting of new buildings / floors / bathroom accessible through the browser